Costs and Other Considerations for Building Your Family

 The majority of children in foster care are adopted by their foster parents or relatives, according to AdoptUSKids.org.
 Fostering first reduces the number of times a child has to move from one family to another, and allows the child to live with the family before the adoption is finalized.
 Most states give priority to relatives and foster parents when a child becomes available for adoption.
 The rules governing foster care and adoption vary from state to state.
 Find more information here.

 Fewer people give up their infants for adoption in the U.S. than in past decades, but there are 1,700 adoption agencies and attorneys who facilitate infant adoptions, which is known as independent adoption.
-Some agencies facilitate international adoptions from countries like South Korea and China.
+Some agencies facilitate international adoptions from countries like South Korea and Bulgaria.
 If you are considering an adoption agency, research the agency with your State’s Attorney General’s Office to see if there have been complaints or legal action taken against the agency.

 Transferring donated embryos is an option at some fertility clinics and at a few specialized agencies which match embryo donors and prospective parents.
 In these cases, the biological parents had IVF treatment and more embryos were produced than they were able to use.
 Embryo “adoption” agencies may have their own requirements for donors and sometimes exclude single people, unmarried couples, and same-sex couples.